Ali-Al-Hadi-Al-Husseini/neutrino-web-framework/README.md

 app.insertAfterwares(afterware,0)

 ```
-##### this makes the afterware be excuted at first you can use app.insertMiddleware for middlwares
+##### This causes the aftereware to be executed first.
+You can use app.insertMiddleware to insert middlewares.

 #### Skipping middlware and after wares
 ```javascript